Teen Addiction Help: Guide for Parents of Addicts

 Age is an important factor in the likelihood of developing a substance use disorder (SUD).
 The sedative effects of alcohol and some drugs affect teens less than adults.
 This lowered sensitivity increases the risk of overdose and even death.

 Heavy and frequent drug use inhibits the brain from developing fatty tissue around the brain cells.
 This fatty tissue helps with nervous system function and comprehending and retaining information.
-Whether a teen uses drugs for a short time or long term, it can cause damage to the brain.
+Whether a teen uses drugs for a short time or long-term, it can cause damage to the brain.

 Drugs affect brain development in teens because they: